-I went through years of physical, sexual, and emotional abuse growing up and the sexual abuse didn’t stop until I was about 16.
-We moved around so much and life was always in chaos until my mid teen years.
+I went through years of physical, sexual, and emotional abuse growing up, and the sexual abuse didn’t stop until I was about 16.
+We moved around so much, and life was always in chaos, until my mid-teen years.
 Travis moved around a lot too.
 His mom was a single mom and her relationships weren’t always great.
-Travis had be the “man of the house” at a young age.
+Travis had been the “man of the house” at a young age.
 There were times Travis witnessed his mom’s boyfriend getting drunk and abusive so Trav had to step in and stand up against him.
-We both grew up extremely poor, but in our mid teen years our parents were coming out of poverty.
+We both grew up extremely poor, but in our mid-teen years, our parents were coming out of poverty.

-Travis struggled with drugs and alcohol as a teen.
-To the point he was in rehab by the time he was 16.
+Travis struggled with drugs and alcohol as a teen and was in rehab by the time he was 16.
 I experimented with drugs and alcohol but it wasn’t until I was in my very early 20s did my addiction start to get out of control.
-Once I realized my addiction was “real” I quit doing drugs and alcohol cold turkey in 2003, and I did relapse once in 2005.
+Once I realized my addiction was “real” I quit doing drugs and alcohol cold turkey in 2003; I did relapse once in 2005.
 For Travis it wasn’t that easy for him.
-For the next 8 years his battle with drugs and alcohol would have its ups and downs, but for the most part we tried our best to make sure our children didn’t have the same life we had growing up.
-It wasn’t easy keeping things together through the baggage that came along with growing up in poverty and abuse and the struggles that came with drugs and alcohol but we did it.
+For the next 8 years his battle with drugs and alcohol would have its ups and downs, but for the most part, we tried our best to make sure our children didn’t have the same life we had growing up.
+It wasn’t easy keeping things together through the baggage that came along with growing up in poverty, abuse, and the struggles that came with drugs and alcohol, but we did it.

 In 2007 I was pregnant with our 5th child Sadie and I was taking care of my dad who had stage four cancer.
-In 2008, within three months into the new year we had a new born, Travis went to work and the doors were closed the machine shop shut down, and my dad died.
-I had never felt so much pain and pressure in my life but it was through that pain and uncertainty I came to the Lord.
+In 2008, within three months of the new year, we had a newborn, Travis went to work and the doors were closed at the machine shop; the place shut.
+On top of that, my dad died.
+I had never felt so much pain and pressure in my life, but it was through that pain, and uncertainty, I came to the Lord.
 In June of 2008 we found Cornerstone Church when in need of food.
 By June 8th I gave my life to the Lord.

-Eventually, Travis calmed me down and he said he didn’t mean to say that to me, but little did he know from years of sexual abuse, before I found God, I had always felt like damaged goods.
+Eventually, Travis calmed me down and he said he didn’t mean to say that to me, but little did he know from years of sexual abuse I had always felt like damaged goods.
 What he said was one of my worst fears, and one of Satan’s biggest lies in my life coming true.
-I felt from the moment I met my husband I was too used up and ruined from what had happened to me as a kid that when my husband said the same words I said to myself for over 20 years, I flipped.
+I felt from the moment I met my husband I was too used up and ruined from what had happened to me as a kid.
+That when my husband said the same words I said to myself for over 20 years, I flipped.
 It wasn’t until last week did I realize what Travis meant.

 When Trav said “I ruined you.” he was crying.
 At the time I did not care to a degree that he was crying.
-I was so angry, and embarrassed about the situation that I wanted him to feel what I did.
-That was the first and only time I ever felt that way and I am sorry to this day.
+I was so angry and embarrassed about the situation that I wanted him to feel what I did.
+That was the first and only time I ever felt any degree of revenge, and I am sorry to this day for just the thought.
 Again, he said something that I had been feeling and telling myself since was 11 years old.
 To hear those words out of his mouth shocked me to say the least.
 Before he said those words he was crying and begging me to love him again, and to keep our family together.
-I should have known he didn’t mean in the way I took it.
+I should have known he didn’t mean it in the way I took it.

-When Trav said “I ruined you.” he was saying “I took the one good thing in my life and turned it against me.”
-When he said “I ruined you.” he was saying “I thought the world of you and I have always loved you and cherished you.”
-When he said “I ruined you.” he was saying “I am hurt too and I am alone.
-I am with out you now.”
-When he said “I ruined you,” he was saying “I am ruined.”
-Like a hurt and angry fool I didn’t see it at the time.
-That was until last week.
+When Trav said “I ruined you.” he was really saying “I took the one good thing in my life and turned it against me.”
+When he said “I ruined you.” he was really saying, “I thought the world of you and I have always loved you and cherished you.”
+When he said “I ruined you.” he was really saying “I am hurt too and now I am alone without you.”
+When he said “I ruined you,” he was really saying “I am ruined.”
+Like a hurt and angry fool, I didn’t see it at the time, but I see it now.

 It is amazing.
 Our marriage has been completely restored since 2014.
-It took about three years to get past our own baggage from before we met and work things out to be the family God intended us to be.
+It took about three years to get past our own baggage from before we met to work things out and be the family God intended us to be.
 Isn’t it funny that three years after the complete healing and restoration of a relationship how God will continue to show you his works, and what the other person was going through?
-I believe he reveals truths so that we always remember where we were, how we relied on God to get us through, and how our God is the one that provides us the way and the blessings (Deuteronomy 8:3); but so that we will continue to follow God’s word, rely on him, and teach our children to do the same (Deuteronomy 29:29).
+I believe he reveals truths so that we always remember where we were, how we relied on God to get us through, and how our God is the one that provides us the way and the blessings (Deuteronomy 8:3).
+And so, that we will continue to follow God’s word, rely on him, and teach our children to do the same (Deuteronomy 29:29).

 In Jesus’s loving and merciful name,